blazerer/cv/index.md

 <details align="justify">
  <summary>Details</summary>
  <ul>
-  <li>Developed distributed fault-tolerant real-time data pipeline (40·10^9 rows/day) as a cloud of microservices</li>
+  <li>Developed distributed fault-tolerant real-time data pipeline (40·10^9 rows/day) as a set of microservices in cloud</li>
-  <li>Maintained and optimised self-written backend servers layer (140·10^3 RPS of HTTPS in peak)</li>
+  <li>Maintained and optimised self-written backend servers' layer (140·10^3 RPS of HTTPS in peak)</li>
   <li>Developed various utils: internal/external APIs, MR-jobs, monitorings and testing solutions</li>
-  <li>Performed investigations on petabytes of data via MR and SQL</li>
+  <li>Performed investigations on petabytes of data via MR and ClickHouse SQL</li>
   <li>Tools: C++14, Boost, Poco, MySQL, <a href="https://clickhouse.tech/">ClickHouse</a> (developed in my department), Nginx, Python, Yandex MapReduce, Apache Zookeeper, Git</li>
  </ul>
  <i>
  Logs API Demonstration<br>
- I designed and developed the server side of this API to allow customers to extract logs of their applications from our storage.<br><br>
+ I designed and developed the server side of this API to allow customers extracting logs of their applications from our storage.<br><br>
  Here you can see how process of the data download looks like:
  </i>
  <br>